Last Updated on February 28, 2022 by Anne-Sophie Reinhardt

 Funding & Partnership

-This grant program gives federal assistance to Federally recognised Indian tribes and tribally designated housing entities (TDHE).
-So, it provides various services, including housing counselling, self-sufficiency services, energy auditing, and the establishment of resident organisations.
+This grant program gives federal assistance to Federally recognized Indian tribes and tribally designated housing entities (TDHE).
+So, it provides various services, including housing counseling, self-sufficiency services, energy auditing, and the establishment of resident organizations.

 The NSP provides funding to local and state governments for the resale and/or redevelopment of properties that have been repossessed.
 This prevents these properties from becoming sites of abandonment and blight within their communities, which could, subsequently, lower the values of surrounding homes.